Skip to main content

 Topoisomerase I (Topo I):

 Class I topoisomerases wrap around the DNA and cut one of the two strands.
-Keeping that spot in place, the helix can spin to reduce strain caused by either over- or underwinding.
+Keeping that spot in place, the helix can spin to reduce strain from over- or underwinding.
 After these geometric contortions, the single-stranded DNA nick is repaired, and the tension is relieved.
 Type IA topoisomerase from E. Coli is shown in Figure \(\PageIndex{6}\).

 Figure \(\PageIndex{6}\): Structure of a type IA topoisomerase.
 E. coli topoisomerase III is shown to illustrate the overall structure of a type IA topoisomerase and the typical toroidal fold observed in all members of this type.